ibm-cloud-docs/vpc/nlb-port-range.md

 You can define the port range for the {{site.data.keyword.cloud}} {{site.data.keyword.nlb_full}} listener using the information in this topic.
 {: shortdesc}

-Once you attach a pool to the listener, the back-end target will have the same port range as the listener.
+After you attach a pool to the listener, the back-end target has the same port range as the listener.
 {: important}

 The port range feature is not supported on private network load balancers.
 Only public NLBs can use this feature.